conversation between teacher and student

 I am going to teach you all the basics of talking to your teacher.
-By the end of this post, you will feel comfortable carrying on a conversation in a classroom setting.
+By the end of this post, you will feel comfortable carrying on a classroom conversation in English.

 In general, the relationship between a student and a teacher is formal.
 When addressing a teacher, students need to be respectful and polite by using titles similar to what you would use in the workplace, as outlined in this video: